-The Act does not specific any particular allocation mechanism.
-Radio spectrum was initially sold using second price then first price tender systems, however in 1996 an Internet based computer system was developed for the sale of spectrum by auction.
+The Act does not specify any particular allocation mechanism.
+Radio spectrum was initially sold using second price then first price tender systems.
+The first auction was held in 1996, making New Zealand the first country to sell rights to use spectrum in this way.
+An Internet-based computer system was developed for the second auction, held in 1998.

-The auction process currently used by the Ministry is a simultaneous ascending auction.
+Radio Spectrum Management (RSM) initially used simultaneous ascending auctions.
 This type of auction involves making all lots available for bidding at the same time.
 The auction takes place over a number of rounds of a specific duration (say 30 minutes), until no further bidding takes place on the lots being offered.

 Spectrum auction design in New Zealand

-The Ministry has produced the report Spectrum Auction Design in New Zealand.
-The report outlines how New Zealand has competitively allocated radio spectrum, factors pertinent to auction design and alternative options for competitive allocation.
-The Ministry will take into account the findings of the report when designing future auctions.
+RSM produced the report Spectrum Auction Design in New Zealand in November 2005.
+The report describes how New Zealand has competitively allocated radio spectrum, factors pertinent to auction design, and alternative options for competitive allocation.
+This report has been published to provide the industry with further information on auction design.

 More recently, auctions have been used for AM/FM broadcasting licences, wireless broadband management rights in the 2300 and 2500/2600 MHz ranges, and cellular management rights.